noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 [Fuuu, Instructor Gorilla huh...
 Ahaha, that doesn’t suit you at all\~\~]

-[You b*tch...
-Do you have to make fun of me every time you open your d*mned mouth?!]
+[You bitch...
+Do you have to make fun of me every time you open your damned mouth?!]

 [What, you want to be called that instead?
 Teacher Gorilla huh...
 Ahahaha, that sounds stupid...
 Ah, I’m sorry, I guess that’s really rude of me huh!]

-[Fine, you b*stard!
+[Fine, you bastard!
 Let me kill you myself!]

 Seeing Shalltear laughing her head off, Megiddo finally snaps.
 It seems like today too, the conversation between the two developed into a fight... and they